base/base-generators/readme.md

 ## Examples

-All examples assume the following code is defined first:
+All examples assume the following code is defined:

 ```js
 var Base = require('base');